ziglang/zig/CONTRIBUTING.md

 2. `bin/zig build test` (on POSIX) or `bin\zig.exe build test` (on Windows).

-That runs the whole test suite, which does a lot of extra testing that you likely won't always need, and can take upwards of 2 hours.
+That runs the whole test suite, which does a lot of extra testing that you likely won't always need, and can take upwards of 1 hour.
 This is what the CI server runs when you make a pull request.
+(Note: actually it runs a few more tests; keep reading.)

 To save time, you can add the `--help` option to the `zig build` command and see what options are available.
 One of the most helpful ones is